microsoft/Qcodes/CONTRIBUTING.rst

 addressed, `please open a new issue
 <https://github.com/QCoDeS/Qcodes/issues/new>`__.

-The github GUI will show you a template both for bugs.
+The github GUI will show you a template for bugs.
 Delete the wrong part and try to follow the template.
 Writing a good issue helps you in the first place.
 Bug reports must be accompanied by a reproducible example.